 “Congenital muscular torticollis, also called twisted neck or wryneck, is a condition in which an infant holds his or her head tilted to one side and has difficulty turning the head.
 In congenital torticollis, the muscle that extends down the side of the neck – the sternocleidomastoid muscle — is tight and shortened…The cause of congenital muscular torticollis is unknown, however, it may be related to abnormal positioning (breech position, for example) or “crowding” of the baby while in the uterus.
 This results in an injury to the neck muscle that scars as it heals.
 The amount of scar in the muscle determines how tight the muscle is.”

-In our case, Teddy was likely scrunched up in my belly with her head cranked to one side for so long, that it affected the development of her left sternocleidomastoid muscle.
+In our case, our daughter was likely scrunched up in my belly with her head cranked to one side for so long, that it affected the development of her left sternocleidomastoid muscle.
 And, as a result, we were going to have to take action to avoid abnormal head growth, delayed motor skill development, and issues with her balance that could escalate into larger issues regarding her ability to eat, write, and function normally.
 We learned that, if left untreated, torticollis could affect many basic tasks that most don’t even have to think about because of their ability to hold their head straight in mid-line.

 And so, our journey began.

-At 3 months old, and after much debate, we started taking Teddy to the chiropractor once a week in addition to her weekly physical therapy appointments.
+At 3 months old, and after much debate, we started taking T to the chiropractor once a week in addition to her weekly physical therapy appointments.
 We had heard of so many others pursuing this type of treatment, and knew we wanted to do everything in our power to resolve the problem.

-At 4 months old, despite feeling like I was spending all day every day stretching my child and obsessing over her head positioning, I had yet to see Teddy straighten her head and tip it the opposite direction on her own.
+At 4 months old, despite feeling like I was spending all day every day stretching my child and obsessing over her head positioning, I had yet to see T straighten her head and tip it the opposite direction on her own.
 Our physical therapist started using kinesio tape to try and stimulate the muscles on the right side of her neck, with minimal results.
 So, due to the lack of results we were seeing from either PT or the chiropractor, our pediatrician recommended that we start ruling out any potential underlying problems that could be causing the torticollis.

 So, that’s what we did.

-We took Teddy to an opthalmologist to rule out any vision problems, and were told that her vision was perfect.
+We took T to an opthalmologist to rule out any vision problems, and were told that her vision was perfect.
 We also took her to a craniofacial and plastic surgery specialist who assessed her head shape and growth.
 We were relieved to find out that, despite her constant tilt, she had minimal plagiocephaly, and would not need to wear a helmet.
 They also told us that we shouldn’t be concerned about any other underlying issues and should just continue with her PT.
 So on we trudged.

-At 8 months old, despite the fact that she had been crawling for 2 months, Teddy’s symptoms were not gone and we started to get extremely tired and frustrated.
+At 8 months old, despite the fact that she had been crawling for 2 months, T’s symptoms were not gone and we started to get extremely tired and frustrated.
 Our physical therapist had told us that she should have been healed by this point and had nothing new for us to try.
 The specialists had no answers for us and we had spent the majority of our baby’s life doing exercises and taking her to appointments instead of snuggling and enjoying our time with her.
 We felt stuck and impatient.
 And on top of it all, her tilt was still so strong at times that it seemed like all of our efforts had been for nothing.

 We continued to search for help and answers, but it seemed like everyone was just telling us to try all of the same things we had already tried.

-At 10 months old, it was getting harder and harder to stretch Teddy as she continued to get stronger and more independent.
+At 10 months old, it was getting harder and harder to stretch T as she continued to get stronger and more independent.
 Her lack of improvement had us worried sick that she had some sort of deeper, scarier issue causing the persistence of this condition, and that no one was trying hard enough to find it.
 And most of all, we were worried that she would need surgery.
 That’s when we took her to another craniofacial specialist to get a second opinion.

-By this time, Teddy was almost 11 months old, and to our amazement, we finally heard some good news.
+By this time, T was almost 11 months old, and to our amazement, we finally heard some good news.
 We were relieved to hear that, although her neck was still tight, her torticollis seemed to be affecting her minimally.
 The doctor confirmed that she had no underlying health issues, but asked us to come back on her first birthday for a final decision regarding surgery.
 It was in that moment, that I realized just how far we had come.
 No, her tilt was not completely gone, but it was nothing compared to those early days.

-And now, looking back over the past year, I realize just how much progress Teddy has made.
+And now, looking back over the past year, I realize just how much progress T has made.
 Although she still has a slight tilt, most would never even guess that there was ever anything wrong.
 I am not quite sure what it was that helped in the end, or whether it was just a combination of our efforts, her own strength, and most of all, patience.

 What I do know is that this journey has been trying.
-There were days where I would put Teddy down for a nap, and lay down on my bed and cry.
+There were days where I would put T down for a nap, and lay down on my bed and cry.
 I would cry out of frustration, out of confusion, and out of feelings of pure helplessness.
 I would ask God why we had to go through this, and beg him to just heal our baby’s neck so that I could be a normal mom.
 All I wanted was to take my baby for a walk in her stroller or play with her on the floor without worrying every second about adjusting her head, and whether or not I was doing enough for her.

 But then, I would remember.